sebhosting/seb-ultra-stack/docs/index.md

 # Welcome to SEB Ultra Stack v1.3.9 Docs 🚀

-This is the badass docs site auto-deployed with GitHub Pages.
+This is the docs site auto-deployed with GitHub Pages.